 A large and more professional type of boom stand is very useful under certain conditions.
 For instance, a vocalist playing his own piano accompaniment could use a boom of this type to good advantage.
 It is obviously not good practice to support a microphone from the top of the piano.
-If this is done, the mechanical sounds of the piano, pedal thump, etc., are conducted via the stand to the mike and result in a recording with noticeable and
+If this is done, the mechanical sounds of the piano, pedal thump, etc., are conducted via the stand to the mike and result in a recording with noticeable and very objectionable extraneous noises.
+A conventional upright floor stand is not acceptable for this application inasmuch as it can't be conveniently placed in front of the performer.

 Top: a portable, collapsible mike stand used to pick up a Christmas entertainment.
-Those stands fold compactly as shown in the second photo.
+These stands fold compactly as shown in the second photo.
 Lower: a nome recorder mike attached by means of an adaptor to a gooseneck.
 This is held to the chair by a clamp called a "Sky hook."
 At left photo shows how the adaptor is attached to the hand held mike.
-An 8-32 screw is used: the adaptor has \$\frac{1}{8}-27\$ threads.
+An 8-32 screw is used; the adaptor has 1⁄2-27 threads.

 Above, a desk attachment that will attach to a conventional mike stand to provide support for a speaker's notes.
 It also features dual mikes, especially useful to maintain the proper sound level when a speaker turns from side to side.
-The mikes are Electro-Voice Mercury Model, Lower, a boom mike stand must be used on a vocalist-piano pickup to keep the stand out of the way of the player's hands.
+The mikes are Electro-Voice Mercury Model, Lower, a boom mike stand must be used on a vocalistpiano pickup to keep the stand out of the way of the player's hands.